Get in the

 Step 5: Add Ghosts to Paper Chain Hang ghosts from paper chain.

-Cut a slit near the top of each ghost that is a bit wider than the paper strip.
-Thread a paper strip through the slit, link the paper strip with a ring on the paper chain and glue the ring together.
+Cut a slit near the top of each ghost that is a bit wider than your paper strips.
+Thread a paper strip through the slit, link the paper strip with a ring on the paper chain, and glue the ring together.

 Tip: Place the ghosts evenly along the paper chain, leaving at least two empty rings between ghosts.

-Make the ghost garland any length you like, just make more ghosts and cut more strips.
-Hang the garland with thumbtacks or tape in a doorway or window, over a bulletin board or from the ceiling.
+Make the ghost garland any length you like!
+Just make more ghosts and cut more strips.
+Hang the garland with thumbtacks or tape it in a doorway or window, over a bulletin board, or from the ceiling.